onzfonz/comp227/src/content/4/en/part4b.md

 ]

 const nonExistingId = async () => {
-  const note = new Note({ content: 'willremovethissoon', date: new Date() }) await note.save() await note.remove()
+  const task = new Task({ content: 'willremovethissoon', date: new Date() }) await task.save() await task.remove()

-  return note._id.toString()
+  return task._id.toString()
 }

-const notesInDb = async () => {
+const tasksInDb = async () => {
-  const notes = await Note.find({})
+  const tasks = await Task.find({})
-  return notes.map(note => note.toJSON())
+  return tasks.map(task => task.toJSON())
 }

 module.exports = {
-  initialNotes, nonExistingId, notesInDb
+  initialTasks, nonExistingId, tasksInDb
 }
 ```

-The module defines the `notesInDb` function that can be used for checking the notes stored in the database.
+The module defines the `tasksInDb` function that can be used for checking the tasks stored in the database.
-The `initialNotes` array containing the initial database state is also in the module.
+The `initialTasks` array containing the initial database state is also in the module.
 We also define the `nonExistingId` function ahead of time,
-which can be used for creating a database object ID that does not belong to any note object in the database.
+which can be used for creating a database object ID that does not belong to any task object in the database.

 Our tests can now use the helper module and be changed like this: